davidhusz/movietracker/README.md

 is `log`.

 Lastly, you can specify what `movietracker` should do in case it finds matches, does not find matches, or encounters an error.
-Each of these arguments should be a valid bash command because it will be `eval`ed by the program.
+Each of the following arguments should be a valid bash command because it will be `eval`ed by the program.

 `onmatch` defines how to treat matches.
 The results are made available as tab-separated values in a file called `matches` (columns: movie title, title of reddit post, YouTube URL, reddit URL).
 You can also use the script `formatmatches` to render the data in different formats (specified by the first argument).
 Currently, it is capable of producing a pretty-printed version (`pretty`) or an HTML table (`html`).
-By default, the pretty-printed version will be written to stdout.
+If `onmatch` is undefined, the pretty-printed version will be written to stdout.

 You could, for example, send yourself an email with the results: